ClapeyronThermo/Clapeyron.jl/docs/src/user_guide/custom_model.md

    # INSERT REST OF CODE
    ```

-4. With all the above defined in a single script, we can save the file as `PCSAFT.jl` and then include it in our jupyter notebooks (for example) and use the model with all of our existing method:
+4. With all the above defined in a single script, we can save the file as `PCSAFT.jl` and then include it in our Jupyter notebooks (for example) and use the model with all of our existing method:

    ```julia
    include("PCSAFT.jl")